RamShekade/BackendAssignment/README.md

 # Shipment API

-A RESTful API built with Node.js, Express, and PostgreSQL for creating and tracking shipment orders.
+A RESTful API built with Node.js, Express, and PostgreSQL for creating shipment orders.
 Includes integration with a third-party Create Shipment API, retry mechanism with exponential backoff, and stores shipment responses in the database.

 ---